 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.

 You can also refer to the Credit for Prior Learning System which outlines the credit that may be granted towards a Deakin University degree and how to apply for credit.

 The program has been designed to enable mid-year entry at any level and articulate with diploma and advanced diploma programs from both Australia and overseas.

 How to apply

 Graduates of this course may wish to pursue postgraduate study, specifically a Master of Business Administration or Master of Planning (or equivalent qualification), or (for Honours students) a Masters or PhD by research, subject to performance.
-Note to be eligible for entry into the Master of Business Administration, also requires students to have two years relevant work experience.
+Note to be eligible for entry into the Master of Business Administration, also requires students to have three years relevant work experience.

 Please note: The eligibility of students for membership of the accrediting body is subject to meeting the requirements of that body and that Deakin makes no representations that individuals will meet those requirements.